Yeah! (Usher song): Commercial performance

-"Yeah!" debuted on the US Billboard Hot 100 at number fifty-three on January 13, 2004 prior to its official release two weeks later.
-On March 2, the song peaked atop the chart and stayed at that position for twelve consecutive weeks.
+"Yeah!" debuted on the US Billboard Hot 100 at number fifty-three on January 10, 2004, prior to its official release.
+On February 28, the song peaked atop the chart and stayed at that position for twelve consecutive weeks.
 "Yeah!" became Usher's fourth number-one single, Lil Jon's first and Ludacris' second.
 The single remained on the Hot 100 for forty-five weeks.
 "Yeah!" became the most played song in the United States in 2004, with Nielsen Broadcast Data Systems reporting the song getting a total of 496,805 plays.
 The commercial success of "Yeah!" and follow-up single "Burn" helped sustain Confessions atop the US Billboard 200 chart.
-The single was certified platinum by the Recording Industry Association of America (RIAA) on June 11, 2006 for shipping one million copies since its release.
+The single was certified thirteen-times platinum by the Recording Industry Association of America (RIAA) on February 9, 2024, for shipping 13 million copies since its release.
 "Yeah!" became the best-performing single of 2004 in the United States.
 The single ranked at number 11 on the Billboard Hot 100 All-Time Top Songs, and second on the Hot 100 decade-end chart, behind Mariah Carey's "We Belong Together".
-By September 2013, the song had sold 4 million copies in the US.
+By September 2013, the song had sold 4 million digital copies in the US.